-- 60. Parts of the parish contain Priority Habitats, which are habitats and species of principal importance in England; England alone includes 56 habitats and 946 species which are listed as priority for public bodies, landowners, and relevant bodies to consider for biodiversity conservation9.
+- 63. Parts of the parish contain Priority Habitats, which are habitats and species of principal importance in England; England alone includes 56 habitats and 946 species which are listed as priority for public bodies, landowners, and relevant bodies to consider for biodiversity conservation8.
 The predominant type of priority habitat in the neighbourhood area is deciduous woodland, but there is also a strip of coastal and floodplain grazing marsh which runs along Whitlingham Broads.
-Not all of these will be protected under national designation, though they can be sensitive to development and should be considered when growth is being planned to avoid negative impacts. - 61.
-Lastly, there are many trees, hedgerows and even people's gardens which are important for wildlife and help to support ecological connectivity through the parish. - 62.
-Development of the East Norwich Regeneration Area (ENRA) will deliver approximately 3,600 new homes and 4,000 jobs within a short distance of these wildlife rich areas of Trowse.
-The development will likely have a significant recreational impact on the parish, and in particular, the number of visitors to Whitlingham Country Park. - 63.
-Legislation and the NPPF (Chapter 15) afford considerable support for protecting and enhancing key landscapes and areas of value in terms of biodiversity.
+Not all of these will be protected under national designation, though they can be sensitive to development and should be considered when growth is being planned to avoid negative impacts. - 64.
+Lastly, there are many trees, hedgerows and even people's gardens which are important for wildlife and help to support ecological connectivity through the parish. - 65.
+Development of the East Norwich Strategic Regeneration Area (ENSRA) will deliver approximately 3,600 new homes and 4,000 jobs within a short distance of these wildlife rich areas of Trowse.
+The development will likely have a significant recreational impact on the parish, and in particular, the number of visitors to Whitlingham Country Park. - 66.
+Legislation and the NPPF (December 2023) (Chapter 15) afford considerable support for protecting and enhancing key landscapes and areas of value in terms of biodiversity.
 This includes the need for biodiversity net gains in developments, including through green infrastructure networks.
-The NPPF is currently being updated as part of the Levelling Up Bill.
+The NPPF (December 2023) is currently being updated as part of the Levelling Up Bill.
 There is local support for mapping ecological assets and networks in Trowse Neighbourhood Plan, including for enhancement and creation.
-There is also strong community support for the protection of existing green open spaces and creation of new ones. - 64.
-The Environment Act 2021 sets the requirement for mandatory biodiversity net gain (BNG) of at least 10% on development proposals.
-This requirement is law and is set from November 2023 onwards for major development and April 2024 for minor sites.
-There will be three ways to deliver BNG: onsite within the red line; off-site locally with biodiversity enhanced in conjunction with nearby landowners; or through statutory credits.
-The requirement for BNG is in addition to following the usual mitigation hierarchy to avoid, mitigate or compensate for biodiversity losses.
-Some developers are already designing net gain into their development projects and, as set out above, the NPPF encourages the net gain approach.
-However, the requirement to measure this or meet a particular level of BNG is not yet mandatory nationally or within the South Norfolk and Broads Authority area.
+There is also strong community support for the protection of existing green open spaces and creation of new ones. - 67.
+Schedule 14 of the Environment Act (2021) requires all development schemes to deliver a mandatory 10% biodiversity net gain (BNG) to be maintained for a period of at least 30 years.
+The concept seeks measurable improvements for biodiversity by creating or enhancing habitats in association with development.
+Development proposals must 'leave biodiversity in a better state than before'.
+In England, BNG became mandatory from 12 February 2024 under Schedule 7A of the Town and Country Planning Act 1990.
+There will be three ways to deliver BNG, onsite within the red line, off site locally with biodiversity enhanced in conjunction with nearby landowners, or through statutory credits.
+The requirement for BNG is in addition to

-8 Ruins-of-Trowse-Newton-Hall - Norfolk Heritage Explorer
+7 Ruins-of-Trowse-Newton-Hall - Norfolk Heritage Explorer

-9 Habitats and species of principal importance in England - GOV.UK (www.gov.uk)
+8 Habitats and species of principal importance in England - GOV.UK (www.gov.uk)